rbutenuth/fpl/doc/control-structures.md

 ```

 ### pipeline
-Evaluate the expressions within a new scope, return value of last expression. "
+Evaluate the expressions within a new scope, return value of last expression.
-The evaluation result of the expressions is bound to the symbol given as parameter pipe-key.",
+The evaluation result of the expressions is bound to the symbol given as parameter `pipe-key`.,
 ```
 (pipeline pipe-key expressions...)
 ```